rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to stay relevant on the global stage, and to be able to serve its citizens in the modern age, the eurozone needs a currency with a competitive feature set on the global stage.

-## Rise of insufficient challengers to traditional currencies

-The creation of of Bitcoin in 2008 [@Bitcoin:whitepaper] kicked off the race to create the currency to solve the problems plaguing the current monetary system.
-While a complete solution has not emerged, today we see a number of alternatives that present various benefits and trade-offs.
-While Bitcoin and similar fully-decentralized currencies have proven that a global digital token with some utility can be realised, one of their main challenges remains the price stability of the asset and the scalability of the network.

-To address the stability issue, stablecoins have risen in popularity.
-While decentralized stablecoins do exist [@MakerDAO:whitepaper], it is so called centralised stablecoins that gain their reputation as a digital alternatives to the dollar.
-Tether [@Tether:whitepaper] is the most prominent example of this.
-With a market cap of 40 billion dollars they are the 5th largest crypto-currency by market cap [@TetherCap:online].
-In order to achieve the stability and dependability of their coin, Tether Holdings Limited acts as a centralised middle-man exchanging 1 tether for 1 dollar.
-Centralised stablecoins are often seen as an intermediary solution that provides a wrapper over the old monetary system in order to extend it with the features of digital currencies.
-These coins are essentially financial derivatives with the same flaws of their underlying currencies, except for the addition of some digital features.

-On June 18, 2019, a new currency conceived by a group of Facebook engineers was announced under the brand name "Libra" [@Diem:whitepaper].
-Later renamed to Diem, it would be a new free floating currency managed and governed by a consortium of multi-national companies united under the banner of the Diem association.
-While Diem presents itself as a solution for the worlds 1.7 billion unbanked, it is essentially a private world currency that would be controlled by corporations who will not be accountable to democratic processes.

-These current most prominent bidders, while promising to be the future of public money are all but public.
-Solely by their being better in some area, they may stand a change to change the future of money.
-Yet because of their specific set of trade-offs, they are all falling short of the ideal.

-While distributed open-source communities of engineers are trying to create a system free of corruption and private interest groups are trying to extend their reach, governments around the world are beginning to realise the threat to the established order.

-In order to not lose their influence of over their respective economies, governments around the world are looking into new digital versions of their currencies.
-The Federal Reserve has published their "Preconditions for a general-purpose central bank digital currency" [@FedCoin:online].
-The ECB has published a report specifying a number of Reasons to issue a digital euro, scenarios and implied requirements [@ReportDigitalEuro:online].
-Meanwhile, the government that has perhaps progressed the farthest is the Chinese government.
-With successful public trails [@ChinaCoinTrial:online] they seem to be closest to a working digital currency.

-The future of the eurozone is sill anyones game, and the decision might come down to the next decisions of the European commission.
-For this reason a design for a CBDC in-line with the ideals on which Europe is founded is required.

 ## The technical debt of traditional finance